deviousreality/plankeeper/README.md

 ### Security Note

 For production deployment, remember to:
-- Update the admin password using the provided script: `npm run update-admin-password`
+- Update the admin password using `npm run update-admin-password`
 - Use a secure, randomly generated JWT secret in your `.env` file

 ### VS Code Tasks